|LW11031 / LW.11641

 The course will only be open to students who have taken one of the following, or an equivalent: the Mediation Clinic in either Fall 2020 or 2021; Mediation simulation course; Alternative Dispute Resolution or Negotiation.
 Students who have completed equivalent experience-based training in conflict management may petition for Clinic faculty approval on a case-by-case basis.

 The Spring seminar meets once a week for two hours with a focus upon identifying and resolving issues of conflict in government, court and private organizations and problems arising in design, regulation, delivery and/or assessment of conflict management services.
-The seminar also focuses on advanced mediation topics, including transformative mediation, the impact of mediator orientations on dispute system design, and recent developments in cognitive science and their potential impact on dispute resolution.
+The seminar also focuses on advanced mediation topics, including transformative mediation, the impact of mediator orientations on dispute system design, restorative justice practices, and recent developments in cognitive science and their potential impact on dispute resolution.
 Each student will be assigned to work on a project or projects related to one or more specific ADR service-delivery settings and report upon that work in class.
 In final satisfaction of the spring seminar requirements students conduct an in-class workshop and complete a work product or research paper on a mediation or ADR service delivery or dispute system design topic, typically based upon fieldwork.

 For Spring fieldwork, the Clinic will partner with the courts, government or private organizations to study particular aspects of conflict and explore dispute design system choices and the challenges presented.
 Where requested, the Clinic may assist by conducting conflict needs assessments, designing a new dispute system, evaluating an existing one, and helping build or implement design system recommendations.